 The ACR response rates were numerically lower for patients with prior biologic treatment as shown in Table 10 below.

 Table 10.
-Number and proportion of patients with a JIA ACR 30 flare and proportion of patients with JIA ACR 30/50/70/90 responses at week 40, by previous biologic use (ITT Population - Study Part II)
+Number and proportion of patients with a JIA ACR 30 flare and proportion of patients with JIA ACR 30/50/70/90 responses at week 40, by previous biologic use (ITT Population - trial Part II)